 I’m not sure where I picked up this handy piece of advice, but it works…most of the time.
 Cut flowers, especially those with hollowed stems will often droop after a short time in water.
 The reason: the stem is no longer siphoning water.

-Simply insert a pin or needle all the way through the stem of the drooping flowers, about one-inch below the bloom.
+Simply insert a pin or needle all the way through the stem of the drooping flowers, about one-inch below the bloom, then carefully remove it.
 Within an hour or two, your flowers will be standing tall.
 I’ve used this trick successfully over the years with Gerbera daisies, roses and tulips.

 In the event the hat-pin trick fails, move on to plan B. Gather the flowers into a loose bunch and slide a rubber-band over the stems and up to the neck of the flowers.
 Wrap a second band around the bottom of the stems.
 Return to the vase, and enjoy your perky arrangement.